DavideDaz/EntuData/_posts/2020-02-02-OptimizersComparisonAdaGrad.md

 You can find the **notebook** [here](https://github.com/DavideDaz/TokyoDataScience/blob/master/Assignments/Gradient%20Descent%20Assignment/Basis%20Neural%20Network%20-%20Quadratic%20-%20AdaGrad.ipynb).
 Right click on the Colab button and open in a new tab.

 For the quadratic regression the element-wise product of the gradient is systematically very large.
-Therefore, by using a small value of global learning rate the update of the weights ($$\Delta\theta$$) at every iteration is very small.
+Therefore, by using a small value of global learning rate the update of the weights ($$\Delta\theta$$) at every iteration is almost negligible.
 In Figure 1 we can see that with a $$\epsilon = 0.01$$ the regression line can't fit the generated points  and the loss is still very high after 2000 epochs.
 This is because the updates are so small that the learning process of the gradient descent is strongly slowed down by the AdaGrad optimizer.

 <figure class="half full">
 <img src="{{ site.url }}{{ site.baseurl }}/OptimizerComparison/AdaReg01.png" alt="SGD with momentum loss">